symbol/product/bridge/README.md

 * Currency (or mosaic ID)
 * Change amount (positive or negative)

-These records are used to track the amount native tokens in the bridge account at all times, which in turn determines the exchange rate for wrapped tokens.
+These records are used to track the amount of native tokens in the bridge account at all times, which in turn determines the exchange rate for staked tokens.

 For initial setup, use the `balanceChangeScanStartHeight` configuration property to skip blocks that were created before the bridge account existed.